Why Anadarko Petroleum Is Looking Much Better Now

 At the end of last year, the company had $14.8 billion of debt, net of cash, which translated into a net debt to adjusted capital ratio of 49%.
 At the end of the third quarter, Anadarko's debt had fallen to $11.89 billion while the leverage ratio improved to 43%.

 The debt level, however, is still high when compared against a number of other large-cap independent producers.
 Companies such as Concho Resources (NYSE:CXO), Pioneer Natural Resources (NYSE:PXD), Hess Corp.
 (NYSE:HES) and EOG Resources (NYSE:EOG) have substantially lower debt ratios.
-However, the risk of having above-average debt levels is mitigated by the fact that Anadarko is now generating positive free cash flows and has no significant (more than $1Bn) near term maturities, thanks to the company's self-help measures.
+However, the risk of having above-average debt levels is mitigated by the fact that Anadarko is now generating positive free cash flows and has no significant (more than $1Bn) near-term maturities, thanks to the company's self-help measures.

 Due to some successful refinancing efforts, Anadarko has managed to extend debt maturities.
-The company previously had $3.75 billion of borrowings maturing in 2016-17, but it sold $3 billion of bonds in March and used the proceeds to refinance the short term debt.
+The company previously had $3.75 billion of borrowings maturing in 2016-17, but it sold $3 billion of bonds in March and used the proceeds to refinance the short-term debt.

 In the third quarter, Anadarko reported $785 million of cash flow from operations, which was enough to fund the capital expenditure of $697 million and dividends of $27 million.
 A year earlier, Anadarko was burning cash flows.